 - Storage of Login Credentials

 This software gives the users the power to connect to SFTP servers by utilizing a regular FTP client.
 You can achieve the required client requirements by simply connecting to the SFTP server by utilizing your SSH.

 The people using solar-PuTTy when install the Bitvise on their system they can explain this software in a far better way.

 There is only one catch for Bitvise; it is not meant for beginners in the field of SSH.
 It is much more difficult to use Bitvise than it is to use PuTTY.
 All the environmental features are fused to create a unique and powerful working environment for the users at all levels.
 It has a simple GUI that comes in a well-organized layout with various categories embedded within it.

 Installing Bitvise SSH Server

-You can install the Bitvise SSH server in unattended mode.
+You can also install the Bitvise SSH server in unattended mode.

 For supported command-line parameters type the following: